 Unmarked or Unsigned Rolex?

-Rolex didn't actually make watches, they bought them from manufacturers such as Aegler, Fontainemelon, and Beguelin.
+Rolex didn't make watches, they bought them from manufacturers such as Aegler, Fontainemelon, the General Watch Company and Beguelin.
 Those manufacturers also supplied watches to other companies, so the only thing that distinguishes a watch supplied by one of these manufacturers to Rolex from one supplied to another company are markings on the watch, such as the W&D sponsors mark, or the name Rolex or Rolex Watch Co., or the name of one of their “other brands”.